user18130814200115-2/groffscripts/README.md

 ## Scrips
 I use a few scripts to accelerate my workflow
-- mkdoc compile groff documents
+- mkdoc: compile groff documents
-- tys bootstrap an editing environment / template
+- tys: bootstrap an editing environment / template

 ## Editors
 Supported editors are